-We consider the sensitivity of the VPs to changes of the persistence probabilities (diagonal elements of $\mathbf{Q}{i_t i{t-1}} = P(i{t-1} \rightarrow i_t)$ with $i_t = i{t-1}$ and $i \in \{\text{wSBL,vSBL}\}$) by perturbing \mathbf{Q} from the reference value, holding it fixed, and repeating the HMM analysis.
-In order to assess if the perturbed VPs are consistent with VP{ref} we consider first the occupation consistency between the two (the fraction of time in which both VPs are in the same regime).
-As in AM19a, we then assess the consistency of

-- the timing of transitions (simultaneity of transitions in the reference and perturbed VPs) as well as the representation of very persistent nights.
+We consider the sensitivity of the VPs to changes in the persistence probabilities (diagonal elements of $\mathbf{Q}{i_t i{t-1}} =$ $P(i{t-1} \rightarrow i_t)$ with $i_t = i{t-1}$ and $i \in \{wSBL, vSBL\}$ by perturbing Q from the reference value, holding it fixed, and repeating the HMM analysis.
+In order to assess whether the perturbed VPs are consistent with VPref, we consider first the occupation consistency between the two (the fraction of time in which both VPs are in the same regime).
+As in AM19a, we then assess the consistency of the timing of transitions (simultaneity of transitions in the reference and perturbed VPs) as well as the representation of very persistent nights.
 These various metrics are then combined to obtain the total VP consistency.
-For this part of the analysis, we focus on the Cabauw tower data as we have analysed_analyzed these data extensively in AM19a.
-The same qualitative results are found using all tower station data we have considered (not shown). - The estimated VP is robust to substantial changes in \mathbf{Q} , with an occupation consistency of more than 90 % obtained for 30 ranges of wSBL and vSBL persistence probabilities between 0.5 and about 0.9999 (Figure 15).
-Agreement at the 99 % level is found for persistence probabilities between approximately 0.9 and 0.9999.
-Accurate representation of the timing of transitions is found for both a broad range of low persistence probabilities and for a small range of persistence probabilities between 0.96 to 0.99.
-The fact that the accuracy of the transitions is above 99 % if both persistence probabilities are below 0.5 (regime transitions in a single step are more probable than remaining in the regime) is a consequence of the high frequency of modelled transitions improving the ability to capture individual transitions in VP{ref} (at the expense of modelling far too many transition events).
-Because regime transitions are relatively rare, the physically meaningful range of persistence probabilities corresponds to relatively large values of both.
-The accuracy of the occurrence of very persistent wSBL nights in the perturbed VP is best for high $P(wSBL \rightarrow wSBL)$ and is weakly sensitive to $P(vSBL \rightarrow vSBL)$.
-This result is not surprising as the high wSBL
+For this part of the analysis, we focus on the Cabauw tower data as we have analyzed these data extensively in AM19a.
+The same qualitative results are found using all the tower station data we have considered (not shown).

+The estimated VP is robust to substantial changes in \mathbf{Q} , with an occupation consistency of more than 90% obtained for ranges of wSBL and vSBL persistence probabilities between 0.5 and about 0.9999 (Fig. 5).
+Agreement at the 99% level is found for persistence probabilities between approximately 0.9 and 0.9999.
+Accurate representation of the timing of transitions is found for both a broad range of low persistence probabilities between 0.96 and 0.99.
+The fact that the accuracy of the transitions is above 99% if both persistence probabilities are below 0.5 (regime transitions in a single step are more probable than remaining in the regime) is a consequence of the high frequency of modelled transitions improving the ability to capture individual transitions in VP{ref}